If you’re already a Hitchhiker, log in to access this content.

 Left navigation + in-table filtering: Here you can click on parameters in the left navigation to filter the results of the table quickly.
 If you have additional filters you’d like to apply, you can click the Advanced Filter button to add further filter criteria.

 Top navigation filtering: We use this when we need more horizontal real estate on the screen.
 You can filter by clicking into each filter criteria at the top.
-This is typically used on Overview and Analytics screens, but not used as frequently with tables.
+You can see the two versions of the filter bar below:

 In most cases, when you click to filter to a single or set of entities you will see our Entity Picker.
 The entity picker is tabbed and allows you to add entities, folders or labels in a shopping-cart style.